 For more information search your FaroArm or Gage User Manual for "Precautions."

-- Where can I download the latest FARO Edge and Laser ScanArm User Manual
+- User Manual for the Edge FaroArm and Laser ScanArm

 treatment, safeguard, caution, environment, vibration, electrostatic